Skip over main navigation

 As well as our core TASS team, we work closely with other professionals and organisations to help support our families.

-We can offer counselling services in conjunction with Creative Minds who specialise in working with children and families dealing with trauma, abuse and complex needs.
+We can offer additional counselling services in conjunction with Creative Minds who specialise in working with children and families dealing with trauma, abuse and complex needs.
 We also work with a Paediatric Occupational Therapist to help inform the work we do with families.

 We can also help our families with accessing the Adoption Support Fund as and when needed.

-“We adopted our first child and then adopted their sibling; our journey was tough at times, but we always had Arc Adoption there supporting us.
+“We adopted our first child and then adopted their sibling; our journey was tough at times, but we always had ARC Adoption there supporting us.
 There are so many positives with adopting through ARC Adoption, most importantly the staff.
 Every staff member is approachable, warm, friendly, and honest.
 It didn’t matter what support we needed they were always there and always happy to help.
 Years after going through the adoption process, we still feel supported to this day.
 We know we can pick the phone up whenever we need support and attend regular training sessions.
 ARC adoption changed our lives, and we cannot thank them enough.”

 Dan and Simon